nacis/atlasofdesign.org/README.md

 ![image alt text](http://example.com/my/image.jpg)
 ```

+## Edit a page

+Editing the content of a page can happen directly from Github.com if you don't want to clone the repository to your computer.
+Find the page you want to edit (i.e. the [about page](https://github.com/nacis/atlasofdesign.org/blob/gh-pages/about/index.md)) and select the `pen` icon on the top right of the file, which says "edit this file" when you hover on it.
+Update the content and then press the "commit changes" button at the bottom.

 ## License

 The Atlas of Design and the contents of the *atlasofdesign.org* are part of and copyright to the [North American Cartographic Information Society](http://nacis.org).
 Text on the site, unless a quotation from one of our contributors, is licensed according to a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US).